denzen84/ivc-kolpak/README.md

 # IVC KOLPAK - smart CCTV system powered with Telegram
 ## WARNING!
-REPOSITORY IS UNDER CONSTRUTION
+REPOSITORY IS UNDER CONSTRUCTION
-This is template article.
+This is a template article.
 For any questions please ask in Telegram group `@ivckolpak`
 ## Overview
 IVC KOLPAK is DIY smart CCTV system that alerts to Telegram if motion is detected in the camera area.
-This gives feature to reduce human attention for CCTV system and provides Internet traffic economy.
+This gives features to reduce human attention for CCTV systems and provides an Internet traffic economy.
 It comprises the principles of simplicity and convenience, and low cost of ownership.
 It's best for far objects with rare motion events where only available 3G/4G Internet connection.

 ![ivc-kolpak-gen2_assembled](http://flangeneer.sknt.ru/ivc-kolpak/img/ivc-kolpak-gen2-assembled.jpg)
 ## Features